affinidi/affinidi-cli/README.md

 ### **affinidi sign-up**

 Create an Affinidi account with this command to use our privacy-preserving tools.
 You will need your email address, and then confirm the authentication with the code sent to your email.
+After confirming the authentication a default project will be created so you can start using Affinidi services right away.

 USAGE